mikeyguap/Microbial_Super_Team/README.md

 We installed qiime2 programs with a conda environment to analyze the 16s ribsomal RNA sequences and create visual figures to express findings of the microbial compostions differences between the Oyster River and Great Bay.

-We ran our analysis on a laptop...
+We ran our analysis on a laptop utiliing the conda environment and qiime2 programs.

 We ran into this issue

 ## Findings